abarea101/test/README.md

 # test
-Repository created to test functionality
+Repository created only to test its functionality.